Geofencing in Vehicle Tracking: How It Helps with Fleet Management

 What is a geofence?
 How can vehicle geofencing help with fleet management?

 Geofencing is a very handy feature of vehicle tracking and telematics systems.
-Geofencing can make it easier to manage drivers or deliveries, and to keep company vans and lorries secure.
+Geofencing in vehicles can make it easier to manage drivers or deliveries, and to keep company cars, vans and lorries secure.

-Geofences on a map outline an area of any size.
-When a vehicle enters or leaves a geofenced area, an alert is sent to the manager or supervisor.
-These geofences are set up using vehicle tracking software, and the system depends on GPS location trackers in the vehicles that are being monitored.
+Geofencing for vehicle tracking means you can create and define a virtual area of any size on a map.
+When a vehicle enters or leaves the geofenced area, an action is triggered, like an alert is sent to the manager or supervisor.
+A geofence alert in a car, for example, is set up using vehicle tracking software and the system depends on GPS location trackers in the cars that are being monitored.